mantidproject/mantid/docs/source/interfaces/direct/dns_reduction/dns_powder_tof_paths_tab.rst

 +------------------------------+--------------------------------------------------------------------------------------------------+

 In order to speed up the performance of data processing, the list of files that are contained in the **Data Directory** is cached to the file named ``last_filelist.txt``.
-In order to clean up the cache, click on the **Clear Cached Filelist** button.
+In order to clean up the cache, click on the **Clear Cached** button.

-Whenever a user operates regularly with the same set of input/output directories, it might be convenient to save the corresponding configuration of input/output folders to an ``.xml`` file.
-This can be done by clicking on the "File" → "Save As" buttons at the top left corner of the GUI.
+Whenever the user operates regularly with the same set of input/output directories, it might be convenient to save the corresponding configuration of input/output folders to an ``.xml`` file.
+This can be done by clicking on the "File" → "Save As" buttons in the top left corner of the GUI.
 After the configuration has been saved, it can simply be loaded by chosing "File" → "Open" → ``config_filename.xml``.